 Hammu or Ammu is an Akkadian word meaning a male (paternal) family member.
 The Hebrew word “am” means the same.
 The Hebrew word Amraphel begins with Am.

 The second part of the word rabi, or as the Encyclopaedia Britannica remark, the name is “also spelled Hammurapi.”
-The Akkadian word “rapi” mean healer.
+The Akkadian word “rapi” means healer.
 The Hebrew verb for healer is “rapha”.
 Reminding us of the famous verse in the Bible which is Exodus 15:26 Jehovah-Rapha: The LORD who heals.

 So linguistically the name works in both Hebrew and Akkadian.